awwright/http-progress/draft-wright-http-partial-upload.md

 The 2__ (Incomplete Content) status code indicates that while the returned representation is up-to-date, the server is aware that the resource is not ready for use, and more data is expected to be written in the near future.

+If used in an unsafe request, it means the operation succeeded, but more requests are necessary before the server can do anything else with the resource.

 Representations returned with this status code might not be valid according to their media type, but could become valid once more data is appended.

 This is a 2xx class status because it is typically only received by clients actively working with partial uploads.
 Clients not expecting an Incomplete Content response MAY treat this status as an error.